digitallinguistics/toolbox2json/README.md

 ## Streaming Data

 By default, calling the `toolbox2json` function returns a readable stream of JavaScript objects (where each object represents one entry in the Toolbox file), which you can subscribe to using the `data` event.
-(If the `out` option is provided, nothing is returned from the function.)
+(If the `out` option is provided, the function returns a Promise that resolves when the JSON file is done being written instead.)

 In this example, each JavaScript object is converted to JSON, and streamed to the `my-data.json` file.
+(This example is rather pointless, however, since the library already creates a JSON file for you when you provide an `out` option.
+The example merely illustrates how you can subscribe to the data stream.)

 ```js
 import convert       from '@digitallinguistics/toolbox2json';